 The alphanumeric display offers three viewing options.
-Continuous, Peak, and Off.
+Continuous, Peak and Off.
 Press the "MODE" button twice.
-The display will read "Disp" until released, then show the current setting.
-Pressing the "▲" or "▼" buttons it will scroll through the display options which are as follows...
+The display will read "Disp".
+Then by pressing the "▲" or "▼" buttons it will scroll through the display options which are as follows...
 "Cont" = Continuous, the A.N.D. will show the level of the signal in real time.
 "Peak" = Peak Hold, the A.N.D. will hold the highest reading for 5 seconds.
-"Off" = Turns the alphanumeric display off (with the exception of the "-").
-Since this display is not necessary for most airborne applications, turning it off can save a tremendous amount of battery.
+"Off" = Turns the alphanumeric display off (with the exception of a ("-").
+Since this display is not necessary for most airborne applications, turning it off can save a substantial amount of battery.

-NOTE: The adjustments you have just made are now in memory, and will remain there until they are changed or the battery is removed.
+NOTE: The adjustments you have just made are now in memory, and will remain there until they are changed or if the battery is removed.